Converting 140km to Miles Per Hour: A complete walkthrough

 (1 mile / 1.60934 kilometers) or (1.60934 kilometers / 1 mile)

-We choose the appropriate factor to ensure that the original units cancel out, leaving the desired units.
+We choose the appropriate factor to make sure the original units cancel out, leaving the desired units.

 Advanced Considerations: Significant Figures and Precision

-When dealing with unit conversions, it's important to consider significant figures.
+When dealing with unit conversions, make sure to consider significant figures.
 Significant figures are the digits in a number that carry meaning contributing to its measurement resolution.
 Using too many significant figures can imply a precision that isn't warranted, while using too few can lead to a loss of accuracy.
-In our examples, we've used a reasonable number of significant figures based on the precision of the conversion factor.
-However, in more demanding contexts, careful attention to significant figures is crucial for maintaining data integrity.
+Now, in our examples, we've used a reasonable number of significant figures based on the precision of the conversion factor.
+Even so, in more demanding contexts, careful attention to significant figures is crucial for maintaining data integrity.

 Frequently Asked Questions (FAQ)